darktable-org/dtorg/content/blog/2012-02-02-why-you-want-raw/2012-02-02-why-you-want-raw.md

 title: why you want raw
 wordpress_lede: 00-output.jpg
 wordpress_id: 985
-tags: blog, color, highlights, monochrome, tutorial
+tags: blog, color zones, highlights, monochrome, tutorial

 ## or: how to rescue your shot after the fact.